objcio/articles/2014-05-01-animations-explained.md

 When transitioning between these states, it is important to communicate what is going on.
 Rather than jumping between screens, animations help us explain where the user is coming from and where they are going.

 The keyboard slides in and out of view to give the illusion that it is a natural part of the phone that was just hidden below the screen.
-View controller transitions reinforce the navigational structure of our apps and give the user hints which in direction they are moving.
+View controller transitions reinforce the navigational structure of our apps and give the user hints in which direction they are moving.
 Subtle bounces and collisions make interfaces life-like and evoke physical qualities in what is otherwise a felt-free environment.

-Animations are a great way to tell the story of your application and by understanding basic the basic principles behind animation, designing them will be a lot easier.
+Animations are a great way to tell the story of your application and by understanding the basic principles behind animation, designing them will be a lot easier.

 ## First thing's first